Yellow Striped Tailed Bumblebee found in Ecuador. This Bee makes its nest in the holes in the wall. Obtains pollen from the cosmos flowers.

 Flying from flowers to flowers, very shy and very busy.
 Flew to her hole in the wall.
 Life cycle of these Bumblebees found here.

-This bumblebee has a unusual face with her tongue seeking nectar.
+This native bumblebee has a unusual face with her tongue seeking nectar.
 The large eyes on the side of the head.

 Always seeking new places and seeing if the holes are empty and fit for their occupation of nesting.